SSARHERPS/SSAR-species-database/README.md

 3. `include`: Include the additional columns in this csv list.
 Return an error if invalid column specified.
 4. `type`: restrict search to this `major_type`.
 Literal scientific match only.
 Return an error if the type does not exist.
 5. `filter`: restrict search by this list of {"`column`":"value"} object list.
 Requires key "BOOLEAN_TYPE" set to either "AND" or "OR".
 Return an error if the key does not exist, or if an unknown column is specified.
-6. `count`: Search result return limit.
+6. `limit`: Search result return limit.